Naitreey/notes-and-knowledge/cs/bigdata/hadoop/notes.rst

 ..
 [OriginHadoop] `Origin of the Name Hadoop <http://www.balasubramanyamlanka.com/origin-of-the-name-hadoop/>`_
 .. [distroToChoose] `What distribution should I choose <https://www.quora.com/What-distribution-should-I-choose-Cloudera-Hortonworks-or-MapR-I-will-need-to-do-some-stream-processing-from-social-networks-and-real-time-too-I%E2%80%99m-thinking-of-using-Apache-Storm-rather-than-Spark-with-Hortonworks-Is-that-a-good-approach>`_.
 .. [hdfsReadAndWrite] `Hadoop HDFS Data Read and Write Operations <https://data-flair.training/blogs/hadoop-hdfs-data-read-and-write-operations/>`_
-..
-[HDFSReplPaper] `An Efficient Replication Technique for Hadoop Distributed File System <https://pdfs.semanticscholar.org/dffe/5bfcf3e9300190002aa8456f9b2170507e33.pdf>`_

 questions
 =========
 - what's WebAppProxy?

-- content of each configuration file

 - content of ``*-env.sh``

 - To configure the Hadoop cluster you will need to configure the environment in which the Hadoop daemons execute as well as the configuration parameters for the Hadoop daemons?

-- how does HDFS know where the write is? on datanode or on the same rack?